ubuntu-robotics/design/articles/ros_node_idl.md

 It therefore calls for the creation of a standardized way to explicitly define and export this information.

 This article defines a high-level abstraction allowing upstream packages to specify the communication requirements of the nodes in the package, such that the final user, be it a developer or a static analysis tool, can benefit from it.

-The Interface Definition Language (IDL) specified in the next section is meant to be distributed alongside its associated package, be it in the source code or a generated release packaging format (e.g. debian).
+The Node Definition Language (NoDL) specified in the next section is meant to be distributed alongside its associated package, be it in the source code or a generated release packaging format (e.g. debian).

-Whether the interface is declared or not is up to the package author and should not prevent the correct execution of any system pre-existing the IDL.
+Whether the interface is declared or not is up to the package author and should not prevent the correct execution of any system pre-existing the NoDL.

 Similarly, the declared interface may be only partial and allow for the full use of pre-existing systems and the use of dependent systems on the parts covered by the partial interface.

 ## Motivation

-While initially being approached from a ROS 2 Security perspective, the abstraction level of the IDL allows for the developments of other functionalities and tools.
+While initially being approached from a ROS 2 Security perspective, the abstraction level of the NoDL allows for the developments of other functionalities and tools.

 ### Security motivation